chrissnell/crabby/README.md

 - **`simple`**, which uses Go's built-in HTTP/2-capable client, `net/http`, to conduct simple HTTP `GET` requests.
 These requests measure server performance metrics (including TLS negotiation time for HTTPS) but only pulls down the base URL but *not* objects reference by that page.
 Being headless, it cannot measure DOM rendering time.
 The `simple` probe is appropriate for measuring app/API availabililty and HTTP connection metrics.

 ## Metrics Delivery
-Crabby currently supports two protocols for metrics delivery, Graphite and Datadog.
-Crabby supports multiple metrics destinations for each type if needed so it could, for example, multiplex your data to two Graphite collectors and each collector will receive all data points.
+Crabby currently supports two protocols for metrics delivery, Graphite and Datadog:

 ### Graphite
 Crabby speaks the Carbon protocol via TCP or UDP for sending performance metrics to remote Graphite servers.
 This is a great way to centrally collect metrics from multiple Crabby POPs.
 Using a tool like Grafana, you can consolidate those metrics onto a single dashboard and have a very powerful way of looking at your website performance: